Urology Referrals

 - Referral to a private or community provider.

-Named referrals for Urology will be allocated a suitably qualified specialist to see the patient, noting these referrals are booked based on first on, first off principles from the outpatient waitlist.
+Named referrals for Urology will be allocated a suitably qualified specialist to see the patient.
+These referrals are booked on first on, first off principles from the outpatient waitlist.

 The following are not routinely provided in a public Urology service: